-If you’re a rock climber, you’ll find smooth granite rock formations like Gardener’s Wall or Sven Slab, perfect for repelling or just hanging while you survey the valley below.
+If you’re a rock climber, you’ll find smooth granite rock formations like Gardener’s Wall or Sven Slab, perfect for rapelling or just hanging while you survey the valley below.
 Some outdoor recreation stores offer guided climbing tours.

 For those who want something a little more tame, you can spur off Tom’s Thumb to the flatter Mesquite Canyon or Marcus Landside where you’ll find an interpretive trail with educational placards.
-Each are perfect for families looking for a fun, educational outing.
+Each is perfect for families looking for a fun, educational outing.
 The family dog can tag along too (just be sure Spot is on leash and you clean up after him).

-The Sites You’ll See
+The Sights You’ll See

 Besides the unique mushroom rock formations and stunning city views, Tom’s Thumb is the key to unlocking even more amazing wonders.

 During nesting season, you’ll see roosting areas for big birds of prey.
 Watch them swirl around the summit.
 Many other bird species can be observed throughout the trail.